radio-astro-tools/spectral-cube/docs/spectral_extraction.rst

     >>> subcube = cube.subcube_from_ds9region(ds9_str)  # doctest: +SKIP
     >>> spectrum = subcube.mean(axis=(1, 2))  # doctest: +SKIP

-Similarly, we'll extract a subcube from crtf region string using `~spectral_cube.spectral_cube.SpectralCube.subcube_from_crtfregion`::
+Similarly, one can extract a subcube from a crtf region string using `~spectral_cube.spectral_cube.SpectralCube.subcube_from_crtfregion`::

     >>> crtf_str = 'circle[[19:23:43.907, +14:30:34.66], 3"], coord=fk5, range=[150km/s, 300km/s]'  # doctest: +SKIP
     >>> subcube = cube.subcube_from_crtfregion(crtf_str)  # doctest: +SKIP
     >>> spectrum = subcube.mean(axis=(1, 2))  # doctest: +SKIP

-We can also use a list of `~regions.Region` object to extract a subcube using `~spectral_cube.spectral_cube.SpectralCube.subcube_from_regions`::
+You can also use a _list_ of `~regions.Region` objects to extract a subcube using `~spectral_cube.spectral_cube.SpectralCube.subcube_from_regions`::

     >>> import regions # doctest: +SKIP